peterhinch/micropython-nano-gui/README.md

  * `waveshare_test.py` For the Waveshare eInk Display HAT 2.7" 176*274 display.
  * `epd29_sync.py` Demo for Adafruit 2.9" eInk display: emulates a seismograph.
  * `epd29_async.py` Asynchronous demo for Adafruit 2.9" eInk display.
+ * `epd29_lowpower.py` Micropower demo for Adafruit 2.9" eInk display.
+This doc [Micropower use](./DRIVERS.md#715-micropower-use) should be read before attempting to run this.

 Demos for Sharp displays:
  * `sharptest.py` Basic functionality check.